|

 to mow my lawn?

-Generally speaking, it takes from 2 to 3 times longer for
+Generally speaking, it takes a good bit longer for the RoboMower

-the RoboMower to mow than a walk-behind mower.
-This can
+to mow than a walk-behind mower.
+This can be an understandable

-be an understandable concern from people who have never
+concern from people who have never used the RoboMow, but

 While

-many lots can be effectively cut with one operation, it
+very small area can be effectively cut with one operation,

-is recommended that you first operate the RoboMower in one
+it is recommended that you first operate the RoboMower in

 Remember, RoboMower users can cut grass whenever they choose,